Human trafficking in Georgia (country): Protection (2010)

-Prevention
+Prevention (2012)

 The Government of Georgia sustained its efforts to prevent trafficking during the reporting period.
 The government produced and broadcast during the first six months of 2009 a short television public service announcement explaining the nature and danger of human trafficking.
 The Ministry of Education and Science produced a short television announcement targeting school-age children entitled “Do Not Trade Freedom for Slavery,” which was regularly aired on television.

 The Government of Georgia improved its anti-trafficking prevention activities in 2011 and significantly increased cooperation with NGOs to conduct prevention campaigns.
 The government began enacting legislation in December 2011.
 They did this by authorizing the executive branch for the first time to make grants to NGOs.
 Pursuant to this legislation, the government provided small grants to two NGOs in early 2012 to work on projects related to public awareness of trafficking and information pertaining to victim identification.
 It also entered into memoranda of understanding with leading NGOs to expand and coordinate cooperation in addressing trafficking.

 During the year the government conducted multiple information campaigns utilizing a broad array of media, including public service announcements, seminars, and television broadcasts throughout the country.
 The Civil Registry Agency continued its practice of distributing over 20,000 anti-trafficking related pamphlets when it issued new passports to citizens.
 The government also conducted numerous outreach events including some focused on specific high risk segments of the population, such as university and high schools students, internally displaced persons, and ethnic minorities living in the regions, would were more likely to be recognized as high-risk groups.
 Events included numerous panel discussions, a film screening, a peer education campaign, and an essay contest, all which provided research as well as preventative ideas regarding human trafficking in the country.
 The government distributed 10,000 donor-funded trafficking indicator cards to front-line responders, including law enforcement and border officials.
 In coordination with NGOs, the government posted anti-trafficking posters on cross-border buses and distributed multilingual leaflets to cross-border truck drivers and others.
 In November 2011, authorities created a high-level, steering committee to oversee the implementation of an EU-funded project to address street children.
 In March 2011, the government approved its new anti-trafficking National Action Plan for 2011–2012, produced with extensive collaboration with the NGO community.
 Because their focus was on human and child trafficking specifically, during the reporting period, the government did not initiate any campaigns to reduce demand for commercial sex acts.